HafizGhulamAbbas/selenium-framework/README.md

 - No assertion (expect for asserting the page title)
 - No other task other than the user action
 - Avoid bulky page objects

+### Instructions
+1. Keep the BasePage and BaseTest as simple as can